afnandarwisy/afnandarwisy/README.md

 ---

 ### ⚡ Fun Fact
-I believe good data analytics is like detective work where the truth is always in the details 🔍
+I believe good data analytics is like detective work where the truth is always in the details.